backstage/backstage/docs/auth/index.md

 });
 ```

+> NOTE: You can configure sign-in to use a redirect flow with no pop-up by adding
+> `enableExperimentalRedirectFlow: true` to the root of your `app-config.yaml`

 ## Sign-In with Proxy Providers

 Some auth providers are so-called "proxy" providers, meaning they're meant to be used